Governance of the college

 The fellowships and awards committee nominates students for nationally competitive awards such as the Beinecke, Carnegie, Churchill, Goldwater, Marshall, Mitchell, Rhodes, Truman, and Watson.
 It also assists seniors and recent graduates who apply for a Fulbright scholarship and the Sperling Studentship.Library Board

 The library board passes on matters of general library policy, subject to the approval of the faculty, and apportions book and periodical funds.
-It consists of the college librarian, chair (ex officio), one faculty member from each division (appointed by the President of the College), and three students (appointed by the president of the student body).
+It consists of the college librarian, chair (ex officio), one faculty member from each division (appointed by the president of the college), and three students (appointed by the president of the student body).
 The board includes three students.Media Center Board

 The federal government requires all academic and research institutions that receive federal funding to review all research involving humans for ethical protection of human subjects.
 Senior theses, projects conducted outside of classroom assignments by students, and certain classroom projects (those in which the data collected will be public presented or widely disseminated or that deal with vulnerable populations such as children, prisoners, or populations granted special protection) require review.
 Consult website for details.Space Allocation

 This committee makes recommendations to the president about the proper use of space in campus buildings and other facilities and is consulted about new facilities when the president so requests.
-Committee membership includes two students.Writing Improvement
+This committee includes two students.Writing Improvement

 This committee heightens awareness of and fosters communication about the teaching of writing at Reed.
 The committee organizes several workshops each year on topics of interest to faculty, writing center tutors, and students.
 The committee also oversees the work of the writing center tutors in conjunction with the associate dean of student services.
 Committee membership includes two students.